wythe0513/boilerplate/source/Starbucks.md

 Accuracy score on testing data: 0.8166 f-score on testing data: 0.8633

-Then, by `GridSearchCV`, Fine tuned the parameters of this classifier that is as follows;
+Then, by `GridSearchCV`, fine tuned the parameters of this classifier that is as follows;

 base estimator : Decision Tree Classifier(max_depth =6)
 learning rate : 0.5